Reinforcement Learning Control of Quantum Error Correction

 The main guiding principle in the construction of fault-tolerant QEC circuits is to ensure that errors leave detectable signatures in the measurement outcomes of the code stabilizers.
 These signatures are most conveniently represented using the notion of detectors \cite{gidney2021stim}, defined as sets of measurements that have deterministic total parity in the absence of errors.
-A detection event, corresponding to flipped parity, signals occurrence of errors in a certain space-time region of the circuit, called the detecting region \cite{mcewen2023relaxing}, see Fig.~\ref{fig1}(b).
+A detection event, corresponding to flipped parity, signals occurrence of errors in a certain space-time region of the circuit, called the detecting region \cite{mcewen2023relaxing}, see Fig.~\ref{fig2}(a).
 Detecting regions are usually sensitive to multiple kinds of errors, and a decoder is needed to infer the likely error patterns from any given pattern of detection events \cite{higgott2023sparse, beni2025tesseract}.
 After the decoder's correction of the logical state, the remaining error is quantified by the LER -- the principal measure of quality of the QEC process.

-To execute QEC, the parameters of the quantum gates are stored in the memory of a classical controller, see Fig.~\ref{fig1}(a).
-These parameters are used by the compiler to convert an abstract QEC logical circuit to its physical implementation.
-In our learning-based approach, this process is modified: the controller deliberately applies small, simultaneous perturbations to all control parameters during the computation.
-These perturbations translate into subtle changes in the statistics of detection events.
+To execute QEC, the parameters of the quantum gates are stored in the memory of a classical controller, see Fig.~\ref{fig1}.
+These parameters are used by the pulse compiler to convert an abstract QEC logical circuit to its physical implementation.
+In our learning-based approach, this process is modified: we deliberately apply small, simultaneous perturbations to all control parameters during the computation to explore the control space.
+These perturbations translate into subtle changes in the statistics of error detection events.
 The goal of the learning algorithm is to disentangle cause and effect, correlating specific perturbations with changes in performance to continuously calibrate the system.